-OverviewMorež (2251 m) is part of the Loška Stena array, a group of mountains described on the Loška Stena page.
+OverviewMorež (2251 m) is part of the Loška Stena array.

 Situated between Briceljk to the SW and Bedinji Vrh to the NE, Morež is one of the central peaks of the array.
 Most of Morež is above the Bala Valley, the south and east faces dropping to karstic terraces high above the valley bed.
 One does not see Morež from the Bala Valley path before reaching the valley's uppermost slopes (below the Čez Brežiče col), and what then appears in the distance is the Morež east face, the face up which the standard ascent leads.

 The northeast ridge lowers to the Konjska Škrbina notch which separates Morež from Bedinji Vrh.
 The Konjska Skrbina notch shows up on several maps as a ski touring destination - in winter or spring.
 The major shoulder along the Morež northeast ridge is called Mali Morež (mali = small).
 Another most important feature along the NE ridge is a fork, a north oriented ridge that branches off towards the summit of Votli Vrh.

 The south side of Morež becomes yet entirely visible as one reaches the basin below Briceljk (f.i. along the Briceljk standard).
 Apart from being in the Triglav National Park, the south slopes of Morež were also declared a "nature reserve".
 The southwest ridge of Morež lowers to a notch/saddle making the separation with Briceljk, but before reaching the saddle, this ridge is interrupted by an important tooth (peak).